Accessibility statement for www.herefordshire.gov.uk

-We have made the website text as simple as possible to understand, and are constantly reviewing and updating the website to improve this.
+We have also made the website text as simple as possible to understand and are constantly reviewing and updating the website to improve this.

 Website accessibility features

-We offer the following accessibility features on our site:
+We offer the following accessibility feature on our site:

 At the top of every page is a link that is spoken by screen-reading software and will appear when 'tabbed to' using a keyboard.
-It is the first link and, when selected, will skip past the rest of the menu items and commence at the beginning of the main page content.
+It is the first link and, when selected, will skip past the rest of the menu items and start at the beginning of the main page content

 Headings and navigation menus